Statement of Purpose

 Goal: Interns are able to plan and deliver high quality direct and indirect clinical services in a university setting.

 The primary clinical service activity for interns is the provision of individual counseling to students at the University.
-Interns carry a caseload of 15 to 20 clients who represent a broad range of presenting concerns and severity of problems.
+Interns carry a weekly caseload of 18 to 20 clients who represent a broad range of presenting concerns and severity of problems.
 A primary focus of supervised training is the development and improvement of intake and assessment skills, case conceptualizations, relationship skills, and individual and group intervention skills.
 Opportunities for interns to develop group counseling skills, co-lead or lead groups vary each year.
 In the past, several groups have been successful in attracting students such as: life improvement group, anxiety and depression group, DBT skills training group, Mindfulness based stress reduction, Law School student support group and support groups for international students.
 Although the Center promotes group counseling as a primary method of treatment for some clients, efforts to recruit participants is not always as successful as planned.
 The Center is committed to continue its efforts to expand the group program.
 In addition, training focuses on treatment planning, crisis intervention, and appropriate use of referral resources and professional consultation.

 Interns' assessment skills are enhanced by reviewing differential diagnoses using case-based criteria/examples and selected readings throughout the training year.
 They are also taught how to administer, score, and interpret the Center's standard screening instruments, Counseling Center Assessment of Psychological Symptoms (CCAPS, University of Michigan), Eating Attitudes Test-26 (EAT-26), Yale-Brown Obsessive Compulsive Scale (Y-BOCS), Beck Depression Inventory (BDI), and Beck Anxiety Inventory (BAI), Prodrome Questionnaire Brief Version (PQ-B), and the Suicide Risk Assessment and Management Plan.